arij-ghazouani123/Build-Lab/README.md

 #  Build and Sign and Test your Mobile app ( Android / IOS / Flutter )

-## Build and Sign and Test Android Mobile Application

 - Step 1: Create a Workflow File
 The first step is to create a workflow file in your GitHub repository.
 The workflow file will define the steps that GitHub will take to build your mobile application.